Actress Rose Marie of 'Dick Van Dyke Show' fame dies at 94

 Las Vegas News Bureau

-LOS ANGELES — Rose Marie, the wisecracking Sally Rogers of "The Dick Van Dyke Show" and a show business lifer who began as a bobbed-hair child star in vaudeville and worked for nearly a century in theater, radio, TV and movies, died Thursday.
-She was 94.
+It represented one milestone in an extraordinary acting and singing career that started when she was a toddler, stretched over nearly a century and included success in theater, radio, nightclubs, movies and TV.

+"There's never been a more engaging & multi-talented performer .... & always had audiences clamoring for more!!"
+Carl Reiner, creator of "The Dick Van Dyke Show," posted Thursday on Twitter.

-Marie had been resting in bed at her Los Angeles-area home when a caretaker found she had stopped breathing, said family spokesman Harlan Boll.
+Rose Marie had been resting in bed at her Los Angeles-area home when a caretaker found she had stopped breathing, said family spokesman Harlan Boll.
+The cause of death wasn't immediately disclosed.

-"Heaven just got a whole lot funnier" was the tribute posted atop a photo of Marie on her website.
+"Heaven just got a whole lot funnier" read the tribute posted atop a photo of Rose Marie on her website.

-She was a child star of the 1920s and 1930s who endeared herself to TV fans on the classic '60s sitcom that featured Van Dyke and Mary Tyler Moore.

-The blonde, raspy-voiced Marie teamed with her pal Morey Amsterdam as assistant writers.
+The blonde, raspy-voiced Rose Marie teamed with her pal Morey Amsterdam as assistant writers.

-Drawing on his experiences on Sid Caesar's shows, Carl Reiner created the series, wrote and directed many episodes and made occasional appearances as the surly star, Alan Brady.
-After an uncertain beginning in 1961, "The Dick Van Dyke Show" caught on with TV viewers, was still popular when it ended in 1966 and remained a favorite for decades in reruns.

-Marie was especially proud of playing a woman defined by her work, a rare sitcom character at the time who wasn't "a wife, mother, or housekeeper," she tweeted in 2017.

-The actress did have conflicts with Reiner, resenting that Moore was given more prominence than her on the show.
+The actress had conflicts with Reiner, resenting that Moore was given more prominence than her on the show.
 Reiner, speaking in "Wait for Your Laugh," bluntly pushed back.
 "I used real strong language," he recalled.
 "I said, 'You both have beautiful legs.
 They wanna look at her legs.'"

 Nominated three times for Emmys, Rose Marie had yet to turn 40 when she joined the Van Dyke cast, but had been an entertainer for more than 30 years.